RoshanWithEmbedded/-Smart-IoT-Real-Time-Information-Display-System/README.md

 - Select 12-hour or 24-hour clock format
 - Adjust display brightness (intensity)

-All settings are saved permanently using ESP32 Preferences memory, so data remains محفوظ even after power OFF and ON.
+All settings are saved permanently using ESP32 Preferences memory, so data remains saved permanently even after power OFF and ON.

 ---